mzattera/v4j/docs/007/index.md

 Characters in slot 0 behave quite different one another.

-'q' connects almost exclusively with 'o' in slot 1:
+'q' connects exclusively with 'o' in slot 1:

 ![0_q](images/0_q.PNG)